dotlang/language/README.md

 Maps, hashtables or associative arrays are a data structure to keep a set of keys and their corresponding values.
 ```
-;defining and initializing a map
+//defining and initializing a map
 var y: map[string, int] = ["a": 1, "b": 2]

 ;read/write from/to a map